 The NYP/CUMC ECMO program transfers many patients from referring hospitals.
 When a referring hospital is treating a patient who might benefit from ECMO, the hospital can call our ECMO team at 1-800-NYP-STAT.
 The treating physician at the referring hospital and the ECMO team at NYP/CUMC discuss the best options for the patient.

 ECMO is a potentially life-saving, yet complex procedure and is not without risk.
 When a patient is sick enough to require ECMO, often the potential benefits outweighs the risks.
 Our team is skilled at minimizing the risks of ECMO whenever possible.

 The NYP/CUMC ECMO program is one of the most experienced in the country.
-Our team has been awarded Center of Excellence designation by ELSO (the only national ECMO organization in the U.S.) since our program’s inception.
+Our team has been awarded Platinum Center of Excellence designation by ELSO (an international, non-profit consortium of health care institutions who are dedicated to the development and evaluation of novel ECLS therapies) since our program’s inception.
 We have published numerous scientific papers on our extensive experience with ECMO transport, as well as our innovative treatment methods and surgical approaches.
 We remain on the forefront of evolving ECMO techniques and technology, and our clinicians are asked to teach and speak about our ECMO experience throughout the world.

 Our intensive care unit has an open visitation policy – families can visit throughout much of the day and night, except during emergencies and when the nurses are changing shift.
 We encourage family and friends to visit their loved ones throughout their ICU stay.